 - Auto-instrumentation for page load timing (sometimes referred to as real user monitoring or RUM)

-New Relic automatically installs these middlewares for Rails (Ruby agent versions 3.0.0 or higher) and Sinatra (Ruby agent versions 3.6.3 or higher).
+New Relic automatically installs these middlewares for Rails and Sinatra.

 The two most common ways to configure Rack middlewares are the